Pulsar4xDevs/Pulsar4x/README.md

 is an option, and will run/debug, however versioncontrol is currently disabled due to a missing dependancy. also note that eto.forms plugin for MD is not currently as feature complete as it is for VS.

+For the current ui to work, you'll need SDL version 2.0.5 or higher, if you're runing ubuntu < than 18, you'll likely need to compile and install SDL from source, if your update repositories are high enough you should be fine. this shouldnt be a problem in windows since the dll is included for the windows build.

 ### Mac
 mono + GTK + Xamarin Studio